 TOTAL: s/.300 or $90

-A note: all the prices I quote are in Peruvian soles, the March 2019 exchange rate of which is currently $1.00USD = s/.3.30.
-It hasn’t actually changed at all in the last three years.
+A note: all the prices I quote are in Peruvian soles, the November 2021 exchange rate of which is currently $1.00USD = s/.4, or $0.25 per sol.
 The only ATM in town is in the main plaza, and that is the exchange rate I got when I withdrew the most money, and factored in the cost of the withdraw fee.

 Keep in the back of your mind the fact that, according to my coworkers, the average income in this town hovers around s/.30 a day.
 So though you should always be wary of getting ripped off, don’t pass up the opportunity to buy a handmade craft directly from the person who made it; you could be feeding their kids that night.